 clinic, legal education

 Sullivan, Kathleen A., "Self-Disclosure, Separation, and Students: Intimacy in the Clinical Relationship" (1993).
 Faculty Scholarship Series.
-Paper 4430.
+4430.